Panama Metro

 The Panama Metro (Metro de Panamá) is a rapid transit system serving Panama City, Panama.
 Developed to ease traffic congestion between the city and the San Miguelito District and to provide an alternative to road transport, the metro supplements the MiBus network and operates daily throughout the year.

-Line 1 opened on April 6, 2014 and currently spans 18.1 km with 15 stations.
+Line 1 opened on April 6, 2014 and spans 18.1 km with 15 stations.
 Line 2 followed in 2019, temporarily opening for World Youth Day in late January and later entering regular service on April 25 of that year.
-It extends 24 km with 19 stations, including a branch to Tocumen International Airport that opened in 2023.
+It extends 24 km with 18 stations, including a branch to Tocumen International Airport that opened in 2023.
 The San Miguelito station serves as the interchange between the two lines.

 The metro is part of a broader National Master Plan to improve transportation around Panama City, which includes the construction of two additional rapid transit lines, two monorail lines, three tram lines, and an aerial lift line.